 - Trisomy – three copies of a chromosome, e.g. Edward’s syndrome (trisomy 18)

-Abnormalities in chromosome structure are often due to translocations, where there is exchange of material between two chromosomes, resulting in an abnormal rearrangement.
-If there is no gain or loss of genetic material, this is a balanced translocation, however if the exchange of chromosomal material results in extra or missing genes in a daughter cell, it is known as unbalanced and can have clinical effects.
+Abnormalities in chromosome structure are often due to translocations, where there is an exchange of material between two chromosomes, resulting in an abnormal rearrangement.
+If there is no gain or loss of genetic material, this is a balanced translocation, however, if the exchange of chromosomal material results in extra or missing genes in a daughter cell, it is known as unbalanced and can have clinical effects.

 There are two types of chromosomal translocation.
 Reciprocal translocations take place when the chromosomes break within the arms of the chromosome and Robertsonian translocations take place when whole chromosomes join end to end.

-Anaphase lag can occur where chromosomes are left behind due to defects in the spindle fibres or attachment to chromosomes.
+Anaphase lag can occur when chromosomes are left behind due to defects in the spindle fibres or attachment to chromosomes.
 This differs from non-disjunction as neither cell receives the chromosome/chromatid, leaving both daughter cells short of genetic information

 Clinical Relevance – Down’s syndrome